simeononsecurity/simeononsecurity.ch/content/it-career-playbook/getting-started-in-it/how-to-start-a-career-in-it/index.en.md

 ---
-title: "How to Start a Career in IT: A Step-by-Step Guide for Beginners"
+title: "How to Start a Career in IT"
 draft: false
 toc: true
 date: 2026-07-22